Windows Safe Mode helps to fix many issues

 Method 2.
 Use System Configuration panel in Windows 7/8/10

-This method relies on the System Configuration panel, and it allows booting Windows in Safe mode as long as you decide not to.
+This method relies on the System Configuration panel, and it boots into your chosen mode as long as you decide not to.
 It works for Windows 7, 8 & 10.
+This is also the easiest way to get Windows 10 into Safe Mode.

 - To launch System Configuration panel, press Windows key + R, then in the Run prompt type msconfig, press Enter afterward.